Skip to main content

 Proximity voice as a range indicator.
 When a teammate's voice drops to near-silence, they've covered significant vertical distance.
 If audio cuts out completely, they're in a different tunnel branch.
 Use the map to close the gap rather than guessing direction.

 Price and reception: $7.99 on Steam.
 Launched with a 20% introductory discount.
-95% positive from early reviews.
+Launched at 95% positive, now sitting at 90% positive on Steam as the player base has expanded.
 70,000+ unique demo players before launch; 97% positive demo rating.
 For comparison, most indie titles consider a few thousand demo downloads a successful awareness campaign.

 What you're getting: A physics-based co-op cave crawler designed around 2-4 players.
 Three biomes, procedurally generated each run.
 30+ items.
 80+ cosmetics.
 Proximity voice chat built in.
 Weekly Challenge Mode with leaderboards for ongoing play after the campaign.